Terms & Policies

 If you are not confident in the use of any of the facility, then do not attempt to use it without the supervision of someone who is competent to do so.

-An adult who has registered at the centre may supervise up to two novice climbers as long as they are prepared to take full responsibility for the safety of those people.
-Groups of three or more novices must only be supervised by an instructor with prior agreement from the centre.
+An adult who has registered at the centre may supervise one novice climber as long as they are prepared to take full responsibility for the safety of that person.
+Groups of two or more novices must only be supervised by an instructor with prior agreement from the centre.

 Remember that the soft flooring does not make the climbing any safer!